davidkhk/davidkhk/README.md

 # Hi there! :wave:

 My name is David Kang, I was born and raised in São Paulo, Brazil, studied Finance at Baruch College - CUNY (New York City) and worked as a finance consultant for 6 years.
 In 2020 I opened Frapp & Co., a coffee shop business, and in 2021 I taught myself how to code.
-Today I'm a frontend developer at [D3_Company](https://www.d3.do).
+Currently a developer at [Uncover](https://www.uncover.co).

-Check out my website and learn more: https://davidkang.me

 # Toolbox :toolbox: